Khmer Republic

 The Khmer Republic (សាធារណរដ្ឋខ្មែរ, Sathearonaroat Khmae; République khmère) was a Cambodian state under the United States-backed military dictatorship of Marshal Lon Nol from 1970 to 1975.
-Its establishment was formally declared on 9 October 1970, following the 18 March 1970 coup d'état which saw the overthrow of Norodom Sihanouk's government and the abolition of the Cambodian monarchy.
+Its establishment was formally declared on 9 October 1970, following the 18 March 1970 coup d'état which led to the overthrow of Norodom Sihanouk's government and the subsequent abolition of the federalist Cambodian monarchy in favour of a centralised republic.
+After the coup, Sihanouk fled to Pyongyang and later Beijing in exile.

-The main cause of the coup was Norodom Sihanouk's tolerance of North Vietnamese military activity within Cambodia's borders; Vietnamese communist forces had gained de facto control over vast areas of eastern Cambodia as a result.
+The main cause of the coup was Norodom Sihanouk's tolerance of North Vietnamese military activity within Cambodia's borders; communist North Vietnam and its Viet Cong had gained de facto control over vast areas of eastern Cambodia as a result.
 Another important factor was the dire state of the Cambodian economy, an indirect result of Sihanouk's policies of pursuing neutrality.

-With the removal of Sihanouk, the existing Kingdom of Cambodia became a republic, officially removing Sisowath Kossamak.
-The character of the new regime was far-right and militaristic; most significantly, it ended Sihanouk's period of covert co-operation with the North Vietnamese regime and the Viet Cong, and aligned Cambodia with South Vietnam in the ongoing Second Indochina War.
-The Khmer Republic was opposed within the Cambodian borders by the National United Front of Kampuchea (Front uni national de Kampuchéa, FUNK), a relatively broad alliance between Sihanouk, his supporters, and the Communist Party of Kampuchea.
+After Chief of State Sihanouk was overthrown on 18 March 1970, the Kingdom of Cambodia became a republic on 9 October, officially removing Queen Sisowath Kossamak.
+The character of the new regime was far-right and militaristic, and was also marked by massacres of Vietnamese Cambodians.
+Diplomatically, right before Sihanouk was overthrown, the Kingdom of Cambodia under Prime Minister Lon Nol ended its covert cooperation with North Vietnam.
+Following the removal of Sihanouk, the Kingdom of Cambodia and later the Khmer Republic had aligned themselves with South Vietnam (Republic of Vietnam) in the ongoing Vietnam War.
+The Khmer Republic promulgated its own constitution in 1972.
+It was opposed within the Cambodian borders by the National United Front of Kampuchea (Front uni national de Kampuchéa, FUNK), a relatively broad alliance between Sihanouk, his supporters, and the Communist Party of Kampuchea.

-The insurgency itself was conducted by the CPNLAF, the Cambodian People's National Liberation Armed Forces: they were backed by both the People's Army of Vietnam (PAVN) and the Viet Cong, who occupied parts of Cambodia as part of their ongoing war with the South Vietnamese government.
+The insurgency itself was conducted by the CPNLAF, the Cambodian People's National Liberation Armed Forces: they belonged to the communist Khmer Rouge and were backed by both the North Vietnamese Army (PAVN) and the Viet Cong, who occupied parts of Cambodia as part of their ongoing war against South Vietnam and allies.

 Despite the large quantities of military and financial aid from the United States, the Khmer National Armed Forces (Forces armées nationales khmères, or FANK) were poorly trained and unable to defeat either the CPNLAF or the Vietnamese forces of the PAVN and the Viet Cong.
-The Republic eventually fell on 17 April 1975, when the Khmer Rouge took Phnom Penh and briefly restored the Kingdom of Cambodia before renaming itself Democratic Kampuchea on 5 January 1976.
+The Republic eventually fell on 17 April 1975, when the Khmer Rouge took Phnom Penh and briefly restored the Kingdom of Cambodia before renaming itself "Democratic Kampuchea" on 5 January 1976.